Give Us a Goal: Critical reception

 Upon its release, Rosalind Russell of Record Mirror noted that "Give Us a Goal" has "plenty of guts, the typical rasping vocals, all that stuff, but it's missed the goal".
 She added, "I'd like to see the oldies make it again, I really would.
 I always loved their gigs, just for the atmosphere.
 I think that's what they must have been thinking about when they wrote this song, because it captures the football fervour they used to build up.
 That's why it's a bit sad, because I don't think it's worked.
 I think they're groping in the dark, looking backwards for their future."
 Anna Knop of The Dalkeith Advertiser commented it is "in the true Slade tradition – a stomping, catchy, loud number – and bound to be a hit".
 Mike Pryce of the Worcester Evening News wrote, "They're really trying.
 Everything's in there, including the kitchen sink and a road drill.
 Noddy Holder's still one of the best voices and it all goes back to the old Strangelove discs.
 Powerful stuff."
+Barry Myers of Sounds called it "dire" and remarked, "Slade in their heyday produced some very exciting pop, but with energy having become the catch-word of the New Wave they were unable to keep in step."
+He added that the song was "destined to be ripped off by the terrace choirs throughout Britain".